 Power lines still coated with ice here in this small valley

 Along Rt.
-78 looking south (this highway actually was a joke until this
+78 looking south (this highway actually was a joke until this past fall when the stimulus money arrived)

 Farm in the background with ice coated Willow trees in the foreground